-Furthermore, up to 458,750 shares of our common stock that were outstanding prior to the Acquisition Transaction are held in escrow (down from an original 750,000) and are subject to forfeiture in the event we are not able to raise \$6 million by May 2, 2017, which was extended from the previous deadline of November 2, 2016.
-The 458,750 escrowed shares are subject to a pro rata reduction on May 2, 2017 to the extent we raised less than the \$6,000,000, based on the aggregate amount raised through the convertible debt offering or otherwise.
+Furthermore, up to 750,000 shares of our common stock that were outstanding prior to the Acquisition Transaction are held in escrow and are subject to forfeiture in the event we are not able to raise \$6 million within 6 months of the date of the Acquisition Transaction.

-Any shares of our common stock and any Exchangeable Shares, in either case that were issued in the Exchangeable Share Transaction, are subject to the following lock-up schedule (unless such schedule is accelerated at the discretion of our board of directors, with the written consent of Highline Research Advisors, LLC, an adviser as further described below):
+Any shares of our common stock and any Exchangeable Shares, in either case that were issued in the Exchangeable Share Transaction, are subject to the following lock-up schedule (unless such schedule is accelerated at the discretion of our board of directors, with the written consent of Highline Research Advisors, LLC, an adviser):

-10% shall be released upon effectiveness of the registration statement in Form S-1 proposed to be filed with the U.S. Securities and Exchange Commission, allowing for the resale of such shares as provided therein (the "S-1 Filing");

-25% shall be released on the 6 month anniversary of effectiveness of the S-1 Filing;

-50% shall be released on the 9 month anniversary of effectiveness of the S-1 Filing; and the remaining 15% shall be released on the 12 month anniversary of effectiveness of the S-1 Filing.
+- 10% shall be released upon effectiveness of the registration statement in Form S-1 proposed to be filed with the U.S. Securities and Exchange Commission, allowing for the resale of such shares as provided therein (the "S-1 Filing"); - 25% shall be released on the 6 month anniversary of effectiveness of the S-1 Filing; - 50% shall be released on the 9 month anniversary of effectiveness of the S-1 Filing; and - the remaining 15% shall be released on the 12 month anniversary of effectiveness of the S-1 Filing.